A brand-new day for business.

 Modern services enable scalability at speed.

-To implement the Mac@IBM program, IBM created services to roll out each Mac in a day’s turn, all within a highly secure environment.
+To implement the Mac@IBM programme, IBM created services to roll out each Mac in a day’s turn, all within a highly secure environment.
 This modern approach to deployment allowed IBM to roll out up to 250 new Mac notebooks per day, adding to the over 130,000 Apple devices already in use at the company.

-Each Mac is distributed to end users in a shrink-wrapped box, without imaging or any kind of expensive staging services.
+Each Mac is distributed to end-users in a shrink-wrapped box, without imaging or any kind of expensive staging services.
 And built-in tools in OS X secure and protect corporate data without the need for IT to license additional third-party software.